p0ndja/p0ndja/README.md

 ## Hello World!
-My name is **Palapon Soontornpas**, but I supposed to use pseudonym as **'PondJaᵀᴴ'**.
-My main language will be in Thai because I'm from Thailand, But I will make my programming in  💻
+My name is **Palapon Soontornpas**, but I'm going by the alias **PondJaᵀᴴ**.
+Since I'm from Thailand, my primary language will be Thai, but I'll make my programming more foreign. 💻

-I'm a Moderate Programmer that can programming in C, C++, Java, Python and I also a Web Developer, in HTML, PHP, CSS, JavaScript. 🖥
+I'm a Moderate Programmer who can code in C, C++, Java, Python, and HTML, PHP, CSS, and JavaScript.
+I'm also a Web Developer who can code in HTML, PHP, CSS, and JavaScript. 🖥

-I started learning programming since 2016 from the [**p0ndja/SMDMain**](https://github.com/p0ndja/SMD_Main) project.
-It's just a simple Minecraft's Java Plugin, the game that I started playing since I was young, but it's the beginning of my studying in computer programming.
-From then to now, this project still being updated because it's important for me and show how far I come. 🎮
+Since2016, I've been studying programming through the [**p0ndja/SMDMain**](https://github.com/p0ndja/SMD_Main) project.
+It's just a simple Java Plugin for Minecraft, a game I've been playing since I was a kid, but it's the start of my computer programming studies.
+This project has been updated since then because it is valuable to me and shows how far I have come. 🎮

-Because I'm not the professional, my code sometimes still messy, dirty and complicated.
-So, Feel free to pull your request if you want me to change what you want or what bug you found. 🔎
+Since I'm not a professional, my code can be messy, dirty, and confusing at times.
+So, if you want me to change what you want or fix a bug you find, feel free to pull your request. 🔎
 <p align='center'>
         <a href="https://www.facebook.com/p0ndja"><img src="https://image.flaticon.com/icons/svg/733/733547.svg" width="32"></a>
         <a href="https://twitter.com/p0ndja"><img src="https://image.flaticon.com/icons/svg/1409/1409937.svg" width="32"></a>